iaxo/axion-limits/README.md

 ```

 ## Known Issues
-- The order in which the experiments are added to the database will be the order in which they are plotted, so the last experiments added will be drawn o top of the firsts experiments added to the database.
-Maybe the value of the plottype column of the databases should be used to also select thhe zorder in which they are drawn ?
 - The labels application cannot interpret LaTeX.
 - At labels application, when working with multiple labels, moving a label other than the last label will replace the coordinates of the last label written.